Programs > Degree

-The MS in Project Management program is Accredited by the Project Management Institute’s (PMI) Global Accreditation Center, AACSB International, and the European Foundation for Management Development (EFMD) Program Accreditation System (EPAS).
+The MS in Project Management program is Accredited by the Project Management Institute’s (PMI) Global Accreditation Center and AACSB International―The Association to Advance Collegiate Schools of Business.

 The Bachelor of Science (BS) in Psychology exposes students to a broad range of thinking about psychology, provides opportunities for research experience, and prepares graduates for a number of vocations or professional and graduate training programs.

 The Bachelor of Science (BS) in Sociology develops strong analytic skills and a broad knowledge of human relations and social systems.
 The discipline provides useful tools for a variety of careers in law, business, social work, criminal justice, and policy impact analysis, among others.

 The Metropolitan College Software Development master’s degree program is intended for anyone who wants to be employed as a developer of software or who wants to dramatically improve their software development capabilities.
 The degree is also for those who want to move through the developer role and manage developers.